IndustryPath

 Facility-level techno-economic simulation

-Trade and policy transmission
+Trade, resources, and policy transmission

 Bilateral commodity flows and embodied emissions between regions.
 CBAM-style border adjustments, tariffs, subsidies, production credits (including hydrogen PTC and CCS incentives) propagating to facility-level deployment and retirement decisions.
+A minimum-cost arc-flow representation routes production and trade across industrial commodities and critical minerals, supporting chokepoint and supply-disruption stress tests.

 Multi-sector framework